 Since our founding we have used this company as a vehicle to create work that is truly independent, original and from the heart.

-Michael Orlando is a Toronto-based actor, director, writer, producer and dramaturge.
-He has worked extensively with both Canadian and International theatre and performance companies including: Theatre Passe Muraille, Factory Theatre, Crate Productions, Convergence Theatre, Volcano Theatre, Cahoots Theatre Projects, Unit 102 Theatre, 32 Teeth, VideoFag and Pandemic Theatre (with which he is a frequent collaborator).
+Michael Orlando is a Toronto-based theatre creator.
+He has worked extensively with both Canadian and International theatre and performance companies including: Theatre Passe Muraille, Factory Theatre, Crate Productions, Convergence Theatre, Volcano Theatre, Cahoots Theatre Projects, Unit 102 Theatre, 32 Teeth, VideoFag and Pandemic Theatre.

 Michael is a core member of The Wrecking Ball and is a graduate of the Humber Theatre conservatory program.